jolicode/elastically/README.md

     connections:
         default:
             mapping_provider_service: App\Elastically\MappingProvider
-            # Do not defined "index_class_mapping" option anymore
+            # Do not define "index_class_mapping" option anymore
 ```

 ##### Using HttpClient as Transport